maciejpirog/caymon/README.md

 ## Be warned!

-- CayMon is a research-level exploratory software.
+- :warning: CayMon is a research-level exploratory software.
 Reading its source code might help you understand some details, but its overall internal chaos will give you a headache.
 Read source code responsibly!
 It is because caymon is not an implementation of the algorithm described in the paper, but the paper is a result of a series of experiments that resulted in the code in this repo (and heavy QuickChecking)!

-- Stack no longer supports GHCJS, so you won't build jscaymon with `stack build`.
+- :warning: Stack no longer supports GHCJS, so you won't build jscaymon with `stack build`.
 We'll need to port it to nix, but not before the release of caymon 2.0, which is coming sooner or later.

-- The tutorial is not really fished yet.
+- :warning: The tutorial is not really fished yet.